Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/overview/_index.md

 nav_title: Overview
 ---

-The AI Proxy plugin let you transform and proxy requests to a number of AI LLM providers and models.
+The AI Proxy plugin lets you transform and proxy requests to a number of AI providers and models.

 The plugin accepts requests in one of a few defined and standardised formats, translates them to the configured target format, and then transforms the response back into a standard format.

-_[need list of formats and tested providers here]_

-_[Do we have a diagram we can put here?]_
+The AI Proxy plugin supports `v1/chat` and `v1/completion` style requests for all of the following providers:
+* OpenAI
+* Cohere
+* Azure
+* Anthropic
+* Mistral
+* Llama2

 The request and response formats are based on OpenAI.
 See the [sample OpenAPI specification](https://github.com/kong/kong/blob/master/spec/fixtures/ai-proxy/oas.yaml) for descriptions of the supported formats.

 ## How it works